Homomorphisms into totally disconnected, locally compact groups with dense image: Preliminaries

 \section{Preliminaries}

-All groups are taken to be Hausdorff topological groups and are written multiplicatively.
-We thus suppress the modifier ``topological" when discussing topological groups.
-A quotient of a topological group must have closed kernel (so that the resulting quotient topology is Hausdorff).
-Topological group isomorphism is denoted $\simeq$.
+A quotient of a topological group must have closed kernel (such that the resulting quotient topology is Hausdorff).
+Topological group isomorphism is denoted by $\simeq$.
 We use ``t.d.", ``l.c.", and ``s.c." for ``totally disconnected", ``locally compact", and ``second countable", respectively.
-For a topological group $G$, the set $\U(G)$ is the collection of compact open subgroups of $G$.
+For a topological group $G$, the set $\U(G)$ is defined to be the collection of compact open subgroups of $G$.

-We say two subgroups $U$ and $V$ of a group $G$ are \defbold{commensurate} if $U \cap V$ has finite index in both $U$ and $V$.
-Given a closed subgroup $U$ of $G$, write $[U]$ for the \defbold{commensurability class} of $U$, meaning the set of closed subgroups that are commensurate to $U$.
-We say $g \in G$ \defbold{commensurates} $U$ if $gUg\inv$ is commensurate with $U$; equivalently, the action of $g$ by conjugation preserves the commensurability class of $U$.
-A \defbold{commensurated subgroup} of $G$ is a subgroup that is commensurated by every element of $G$.

-\begin{defn} A \defbold{Hecke pair} is a pair of groups $(G,U)$ where $G$ is a topological group and $U$ is an open subgroup of $G$ that is commensurated.
-We say $(G,U)$ is \textbf{countable} if $G$ is a countable group.
-The pair $(G,U)$ is \textbf{finitely generated} if there is a finite set $F\subseteq G$ so that $\grp{F,U}=G$.
-The pair $(G,U)$ is \textbf{proper} if $\bigcap_{g\in G}gUg^{-1}=\triv$. \end{defn}
+\begin{defn} A \defbold{Hecke pair} is a pair of groups $(G,U)$ where $G$ is a topological group and $U$ is an open subgroup of $G$ that is commensurated. \end{defn}